-Purpose Software Name Supported Windows Versions Required Operation USB connection to a computer for image transfer - XP/2000/Me Establish a connection between the camera and computer.
+Purpose Software Name Supported Windows Versions Required Operation USB connection to a computer for image transfer XP/2000/Me Establish a connection between the camera and computer.
 Installation of the USB driver is not required (page 189).
 USB driver Type B 98SE/98 Establish a connection between the camera and computer.
 Install the USB driver Type B (page 189).
-Transfer of images from the camera and management of images on the computer Photo Loader 2.3 DirectX 9.0c XP/2000/Me/98SE/98 Install Photo Loader 2.3 (page 208).
+Management of images transferred to a computer Photo Loader 3.0 DirectX 9.0c XP/2000/Me/98SE/98 Install Photo Loader 3.0 (page 208).
 If the computer does not have DirectX 9.0 or higher installed, install DirectX 9.0c (page 210).